Baljinder-web/Midterm/README.md

 # License

-Here is the link for License:

 ## Why this particular kind of license "MIT License" selected?

+Link for the License file:https://github.com/Baljinder-web/Midterm/blob/master/LICENSE

 #### I have selected the MIT License due to below mentioned reasons: